 What is a citation?

 A citation is a formal document that is used to serve a legal document, and will usually inform the person who is cited to attend court, either as a witness or as an accused.
+A laywer at Graham Walker Solicitors will help you out understanding it.

 If you have you received a citation to attend court as a witness, this will either be from the procurator fiscal or the defence lawyers for the accused.
 (Citations are also used in civil matters, and are dealt with elsewhere on this website).
 If you have been cited as a witness it will usually be to attend court on a stated date and time to give evidence at a trial.
-You must attend, and if there is any reason you are unable to attend you should contact whoever cited you, which will either be the procurator fiscal or the defence solicitors.
+You must attend, and if there is any reason you are unable to attend you should contact whoever cited you, which will either be the procurator fiscal or the defence lawyers.
 A citation can be received by post, delivered by the police or sheriff officers.

 Failure to attend court may result in a warrant being issued for your arrest.